abenezer-s/ALX-Africa/back-end-development/README.md

 # Backend Web Development

-Welcome to my ALX Bootcamp Backend Web Development journey!
-In this repository, I will be showcasing the skills, tools, and projects I’ve worked on throughout the program, which has deepened my understanding of backend web development.
+Welcome to my ALX Africa Backend Web Development programme repository!
+Here, I will be showcasing the skills, tools, and projects I’ve worked on throughout the program, which has deepened my understanding of backend web development.

 ### Skills Acquired
-During the bootcamp, I learned a variety of backend technologies and concepts that have strengthened my understanding of building scalable and efficient web applications.
+During the programme, I learned a variety of backend technologies and concepts that have strengthened my understanding of building scalable and efficient web applications.
 Below is a summary of the skills I have acquired:

 - **Django**: Mastered Django framework for building robust web applications with Python.
 - **RESTful APIs**: Developed and consumed RESTful APIs, applying the principles of HTTP methods, status codes, and request/response structures.